 - Lie down on your tummy and support yourself on your elbows while playing on the floor.
 Don’t forge to put our game on a plate!

-- Swap out the game pieces for small pieces of fruit such as blue berries or pieces of cereal.
+- For the game pieces, use small pieces of fruit such as sliced bananas, blue berries, halved grapes or cereal.

-- Replace the frosting with cream cheese or another type of spread.
+- Replace the frosting with cream cheese, peanut butter or any other type of sandwich spread.